Devonté Hynes

 DH

-It was like 10 million places.
+Like 10 million places.
 It was kind of hectic.
-Some of it was Santa Barbara.
-Some of it was different places in L.A., some was even in Houston.
-Some recordings happened in New York, of course.
+Some of it was recorded in Santa Barbara.
+Some in different spots around L.A.
+Some in Houston.
+Some in New York.
 But it was finished in New York.

 EO